 Coastal Oregon Fun Things To Do

-There are so many cool places to visit in Oregon on the coast that travelers could easily explore for weeks.
-Sights like Haystack Rock, Three Capes Scenic Loop, Heceta Lighthouse and Samuel H Boardman Scenic Corridor are top Oregon attractions that are not to be missed!
+Sights like Haystack Rock, Three Capes Scenic Loop, Heceta Lighthouse and Samuel H Boardman Scenic Corridor are not to be missed!

-Visitors planning a trip to Oregon to drive the coast will likely want to spend time discovering the coastal towns, hiking trails and scenic landscapes, as well.
-We detail the absolute best things to do in our Oregon Coast Road Trip article.
+Those planning to drive the coast will likely want to spend time discovering towns, hiking trails and scenic landscapes, as well.
+We detail it all in our Oregon Coast Road Trip article.

 #4 Marvel at Haystack Rock in Cannon Beach

-More Fun Places in Oregon to See at Cannon Beach
+More Fun Places To See at Cannon Beach

-Where To Stay: The Hallmark Resort is an oceanfront hotel that offers a prime location and fun amenities.
-Check rates for your stay!
+Where To Stay: The Hallmark Resort is an oceanfront property that offers a prime location and fun amenities.

-Breweries are the best places to go in Oregon to get a taste of local craft beer from the source.
-Although Portland still ranks as the city with the most breweries, Brew-gene is home to a hefty number of Oregon brewers, as well.
-In fact, two of our favorite Oregon breweries – Ninkasi and Hop Valley – are both located in Eugene.
+Although Portland still ranks as the city with the most breweries, Brew-gene is home to a hefty number.
+Two of our favorite – Ninkasi and Hop Valley – are both located here.

 More Things To Do in Eugene, Oregon